-Challenge One: Alternative evenings only can be a struggle, and it seems even harder for me right before the fertile window opens due to my mood at this time of the cycle.
 This follicular phase is much longer for me than my luteal phase on average, and this means alternative evenings is the rule for most of my cycle.
 If someone has a partner with a conflicting schedule, this can especially be offputting.
 I think anyone who is going to practice this method should consider whether this is practical for their lifestyle.

 Disclaimer: Do not try to learn how to chart from this post.
 Everyone has their own unique cycle and this is just an example of charting with Billings in a regular cycle.
 Please reach out to me if you would like to learn this method with me as your guide.
 Alternatively, you can find a teacher here.

-Here is what a Kegg chart looks like while lined up with my real-time Billings Ovulation Method cervical mucus observations.
+The image below is what a Kegg chart looks like while lined up with my real-time Billings Ovulation Method cervical mucus observations.

 Who is Kegg right for?